 -2 cups of kombucha starter (If this is the first time you make kombucha it will come with your scoby, if not make sure you save kombucha from your previous brew)

 -1 cup sugar (we suggest using organic cane sugar)

--8 to 10 bags of black or green tea (to give this tea a chai flavor I used chai tea as my starter tea)
+-2 tablespoons of black, white or green loose leaf tea or 8 tea bags (to give this tea a chai flavor I used chai tea as my starter tea)

 -Cloth covers for your kombucha jar (you can use tea towels or cheese cloth)

 -Large rubber bands to hold the cloth on the kombucha jar

 If doing a second fermentation: